 Relationship-building can take years, as can the development of your most important trade secrets for that matter, while the destruction of these elements of your business can occur in an instant.
 Similarly, a business deal can take months and even years of planning to come to fruition while intentional third party interference can stop a deal overnight.
 When outside entities move to harm the economic fortunes of your company while enriching their own in the process, they are tortfeasors committing tortious interference with an advantageous business relationship.

-There are certain key elements that must be demonstrated for Tortious Interference with an Advantageous Business Relationship or Economic Relationship.
-Generally, you must be able to show the existence of an advantageous business or economic relationship or potential relationship, that the tortfeasor had knowledge of.
-The tortfeasor intentionally and without justification disrupted the business or economic relationship or possible relationship between your business and another client or company, such as a vendor.
-Finally, the tortfeasor’s actions in causing the breach or disruption must have resulted in damage to your business.
-Usually, the tortfeasor’s tortious interference must be intentional rather than negligent, in order for you to collect damages and must include some sort of wrongful act and/or improper use or access of confidential information in which a tortfeasor uses to interfere with your clients or beneficial relationships.
+There are certain facets of tortious interference that must be demonstrated to litigate successfully.
+The plaintiff must be able to demonstrate the existence of an advantageous business or economic relationship or potential relationship that the tortfeasor was aware of.
+The plaintiff must also demonstrate that the tortfeasor intentionally and unjustifiably intervened against the pending or possible relationship between your business and another client or company (such as a vendor or supplier, a business entity you were considering the purchase of, a business under consideration for a merger, etc.).
+And finally, the tortfeasor’s action has to have resulted in damage to your business.
+In most cases, the tortfeasor’s tortious interference must be intentional in order for you to collect damages and must include some sort of wrongful act (such as the improper use of confidential information which a tortfeasor uses to interfere with your clients or beneficial relationships).